borisrakovan/gpt4-cli/README.md

 # GPT-4 CLI

-Simple command line interface for chatting with the newest GPT-4 language model using the official OpenAI API
+Simple command line interface for chatting with **the newest GPT-4 language model** using the official OpenAI API.

 To get started, clone the repository and install the dependencies using pip or poetry.